swayambhu/parkEz/README.md

 ## Implemented Requirements

 ### Module 1: Account Management

-1. **1.1 Summarize Account**: Basic summary of account (email, name, address, business, type of account).
-2. **1.2 Authenticate Account**: Authentication pages for subscribed customers to log in (both lot operators and advertisers).
+- **1.1 Authenticate Account**: Authentication pages for subscribed customers to log in (both lot operators and advertisers).
-3. **1.3 Request Customer Support**: A simple page for users to request customer support.
-4. **1.4 Create Account**: A page for users to create an account.
+- **1.2 Create Account**: A page for users to create an account.
-5. **1.5 Modify Account**: Allows users to make changes to their account, such as passwords.
-6. **1.6 Cancel Account**: A page for users to cancel their account.

-## Upcoming Requirements

 ### Module 2: Parking Lot Management
+- **2.1 Track Occupancy**: Tracking of how many spots are taken at what times, presented for individuals who manage parking lots

 ### Module 3: Parking Lot Status
+- **3.1 Search and Select Lot**: Unsubscribed users can browse and search parking lots using ParkEZ.
+- **3.2 View Occupancy**: Shows unsubscribed users most optimal space available and occupancy of selected parkng lot.
+View includes ads.
+- **3.3 Access Occupancy Remotely**: A non GUI element offers occupancy status data through an interface Parking Lot Managers can use with their website.

 ### Module 4: Advertising Management
+- **4.1 Create Ad**: Uploads ads.
+- **4.2 Modify Ad**: Edits existing ad's content.
+- **4.3 View Ad Statistics**: View impressions and clicks of placed ads.

 ### Module 5: Payment Gateway
+- **5.1 Define Payment Method**: Users decide how they pay for their subscription (ad or lot manger).
+- **5.2 Validate Payment**: Checks that customer payment method can be billed correctly.

+## Upcoming Requirements
+- **2.2 Access Footage Archive**: Lot owners can access archived footage of their parking lots.
+- **2.3 Detect Overparking**: Notification of whenever a space is occupied longer than a specified period of time.

 ## Usage Scenarios